Latentnaut/BoxBox/README.md

 A comprehensive ComfyUI custom nodes package for selecting, cropping, resizing, and reinserting image regions with full metadata tracking.

+🚧 Known Issue

+In some cases, when the ComfyUI window is too small or zoomed, the selection overlay may appear misaligned with the actual image.
+A fix is currently in development.

 ## 📋 Overview

 BoxBox provides a complete workflow for working with specific image regions: